Monuments of Kosovo: Rural fortified houses - Kullas

 Tower of Junik was built in the 18th century and is located in Junik.
 It is known for large architectural value and historical importance.

-Tower of Dullshaban is also known as the monumental towers of Loshajve, was built in the 18th century, in Carrabreg village of lower Deçan.
-It was burned by Yzugoslav forces and in the absence of institutional and private care, it was leveled with the ground.
+Tower of Dullshaban is also known as the monumental towers of Loshaj-ve, was built in the 18th century, in Carrabreg village of lower Deçan.
+It was burned by Yugoslav forces and in the absence of institutional and private care, it was leveled with the ground.
 Although it is burnt, this tower's architectural features walls look monumental to the same, and it has been preserved and maintained as such.

 Tower of Haxhi Zeka was built by Albanian ethnicity craftsmen and is the most developed example of this type of tower in cities of Kosovo of the 19th century.
 It was used for the meetings of Albanian patriots led by Haxhi Zeka, who was an eminent Albanian fighting for independence of Albania and all Albanian territories.
 Due to its historical and architectural values, this building became a protected monument.
 It was built near the Haxhi Zeka square in Peja and has a direct access by the street.
 Adjacent to tower is the family house, which was built during the 18th and 19th century.
 It has a prismatic volume, upraised in a nearly square base and its massive construction is made of stones.
 The tower has the ground floor and two other floors, where on the top floor is noted the stylish ‘dyshekllëk’.
 The balanced front façade made by hewn stones together with the entering arched gate and ‘dyshekllëk’ make the tower quite civilized and sophisticated.
 It is also known for its fine-treated windows and embrasures.
 Symbols of the lion and Star of David can be seen on the walls.
 Its decorative parts in the interior are the ceilings and metallic handles of the doors and windows.
 Even though it had several interventions, it still has its main attributes and originality.

-The Kostić tower is also located in the center of Velika Hoča village, near to the complex of Visoki Dečani monastery.
+The Kostić tower is also located in the center of Hoçë e Madhe village, near to the complex of Visoki Dečani monastery.
 It is a fortified stone tower built during the 18th and 19th centuries.
 It is constructed by local materials as stone, adobe mud brick and timber.
 Thus it makes a good example of traditional vernacular architecture.
 Since 2010 it has been adapted to Bed & Breakfast.
 It offers two furnished rooms and a bathroom in the first ground, while in the ground floor are the living room, dining room, kitchen, bathroom and storage.
 There are served traditional food and drinks.